 This crochet tutorial is all about getting straight edges in rows every time.
 This includes a full video tutorial with easy to follow formulas to you will never have problems again.

 Of course, this crochet tutorial is mainly for crochet beginners but should be bookmarked for others more advanced crocheters too.
 Especially for reference if they will ever teach how to crochet to someone else.

 I noticed that this subject “getting straight edges” has been brought up a lot lately in lots of facebook groups, that I was determined to teach you my method and formula to always get it right.

 Do you know how to crochet the perfect cable stitches in rows and rounds?
 Click HERE to learn how to!

 Now, most of you might will know how to crochet straight edges unless you do not know how to teach it to someone.
 Well, this tutorial will be ideal to use for those of you who need an easy formula to teach it.

-If you do not understand the formula below, be sure to watch the video tutorial, because I really do go in detail how to use is and understand it perfectly.
+If you do not understand the written formula below, be sure to watch the video tutorial, because I really do go in detail how to use it and understand it perfectly.

-How to know many chains to make at the beginning of a row to create straight edges?
+How many chains do I crochet at the beginning of a row to create straight edges?

 Let’s say you have a long chain and you do not know into which chain to start crocheting into.
 The amount of stitches you will need to skip depends on the stitch that you will use, BUT it is the same amount of stitches you will need to chain at the beginning of each row thereafter.